keepthrifty/keepthrifty.github.io/_posts/2017-05-15-big-barriers-living-smaller.md

 Given my general distaste for the thought of being homeless, we have to rule out the concept of a tiny house on wheels for now.

-_There has been some recent good news on the tiny house building code front - In December of 2016, the [International Code Council approved Appendix V to the International Building Code](https://tinyhousebuild.com/tiny-house-appendix-passes/){: rel="nofollow" target="_blank"}, which describes building requirements for tiny houses!
-Before you go out and start [designing your own Tumbleweed tiny home](https://track.flexlinkspro.com/a.ashx?foid=1094139.1848122&foc=1&fot=9999&fos=1){: rel="nofollow" target="_blank"}, keep in mind that it'll take time before states adopt the annex and that local zoning laws may still be an issue._
+_There has been some recent good news on the tiny house building code front - In December of 2016, the [International Code Council approved Appendix V to the International Building Code](https://tinyhousebuild.com/tiny-house-appendix-passes/){: target="_blank"}, which describes building requirements for tiny houses!
+Before you go out and start designing your own tiny home, keep in mind that it'll take time before states adopt the annex and that local zoning laws may still be an issue._

 ## It's Hard to Build a Small House